 Comprehensive Charter School Law Reform

-- Pennsylvania’s Charter School Law, passed in 1997, established public charter schools with greater flexibility to support innovation in partnership with the public education system.
-Since then, some charters have strayed from this original purpose and engaged in questionable operational practices and poor academic performance.
 Additionally, charters are a major uncontrolled cost-driver for local school districts, resulting in higher property taxes across the state.
 The governor’s plan proposes comprehensive Charter School Law reform that will save school districts across the commonwealth an estimated $229 million per year.
 These resources can be reinvested into students and educators.
-This package of policy and budget initiatives promotes innovation and choice in the charter sector while ensuring charter schools are providing a high-quality education, accountable for their academic performance and financial management, and meeting the same standards Pennsylvanians expect from traditional public schools.
+This package of policy and budget initiatives promotes innovation and choice in the charter sector while ensuring charter schools are providing a high-quality education, accountable for their academic performance and financial management, and meeting the same standards Pennsylvanians expect from traditional public schools:

-- Applying the Special Education Formula to All Charter Schools: Currently, school districts receive funding for special education students through a four-tiered Special Education Funding formula, with funding increasing as the student’s need for special education services increases.
-Special education tuition payments to charters, however, are calculated based on the outdated assumption that all school districts have a special education population of 16 percent, regardless of the level of services a student’s Individualized Education Plan outlines.
-The governor’s plan applies the four-tiered Special Education Funding formula to all charters to better align Special Education Funding with actual costs of providing services to special education students.
+- Apply the Special Education Formula to all charter schools: Currently, school districts receive funding for special education students through a four-tiered special education funding formula, with funding increasing as the student’s need for special education services increases.
+Special education tuition payments to charters, however, are calculated based on the outdated assumption that all school districts have a special education population of 16 percent, regardless of the level of services a student’s individualized education plan outlines.
+The governor’s plan applies the four-tiered Special Education Funding formula to all charters to better align special education funding with actual costs of providing services to special education students.
 This was a recommendation from the bipartisan Special Education Funding Commission and will save school districts an estimated $99 million annually.

-- Establishing a Statewide Cyber Charter Tuition Rate: Currently, cyber charter schools in Pennsylvania charge school districts between $9,170 and $22,300 per student per year.
+- Establish a statewide cyber charter tuition rate: Currently, cyber charter schools in Pennsylvania charge school districts between $9,170 and $22,300 per student per year.
 For comparison, the typical tuition rates an Intermediate Unit charges to provide a comparable online education is around $5,400 per student per year.
 The governor’s plan establishes a statewide cyber tuition rate of $9,500 per student per year and will better align tuition with the actual costs of providing an online education.
 This reform will save school districts an estimated $130 million annually.

-- Improving the Redirection Process: Currently, if a school district does not pay the tuition for the students in its district who attend a charter school or there is a dispute between a school district and a charter on tuition payments, the charter school may petition the Department of Education to reconcile the dispute through the redirection process.
+- Improve the redirection process: Currently, if a school district does not pay the tuition for the students in its district who attend a charter school, or if there is a dispute between a school district and a charter on tuition payments, the charter school can petition the Department of Education to reconcile the dispute through the redirection process.
 This plan provides clarification on the redirection process, including the basis for reported expenditures and the deductions included in the tuition rate calculation, to increase fairness, accountability, and transparency.

 Cutting Taxes for Pennsylvania Families and Making the Tax System More Equitable